StarGate01/HPCGOL/README.md

 If you want to use `OpenMPI` instead of `MPICH2`, the code should compile and work but I have not tested this yet but may support it in the future.

 ### GNU compiler vs Intel compiler
-Instead of the GNU compiler `gfortran` the intel compiler `ifort` may be used.
+Instead of the GNU compiler `gfortran` the intel compiler `ifort` may be used by defining the makefile variable `INTEL`.
 In general, every OpenMP- and MPI-capable Fortran-2008 standard compliant compiler should work.

 ## Execution
 The included makefile has a `run` target, which should be used to launch the binaries.
 Note that also invokes the compilation.
 The syntax and some default values are as follows: